 Who Is Eligible?

-Direct PLUS Loan borrowers cannot have an adverse credit history (a credit check will be done).
-In addition, the parent or the dependent student must not be in default on any federal education loans or owe an overpayment on a federal education grant, and must meet other general eligibility requirements for the Federal Student Aid programs.
+Direct PLUS Loan borrowers cannot have an adverse credit history (a credit check will be done upon applying).
+In addition, the graduate/professional student, the parent or the dependent student must not be in default on any federal education loans or owe an overpayment on a federal education grant, and must meet other general eligibility requirements for the Federal Student Aid programs.

 Amount of Eligibility

-Students are able to borrow up to the cost of attendance minus any financial aid the student has received (i.e. grants, scholarships, work-study and loans).
-Be aware that there is a 4% loan fee that is deducted from the loan, which reduces the amount disbursed to your student's Whittier College account.
+The maximum loan amount is the cost of attendance (determined by the school) minus any other financial aid received (i.e. grants, scholarships, work-study and loans).
+Be aware that there is a 4.272% (4.276% effective October 1, 2016) loan fee that is deducted from each loan disbursement, which reduces the amount disbursed to a student's Whittier College account.

-The Federal Direct PLUS Loan funds will be sent via EFT (Electronic Funds Transfer) and will be applied directly to your student's Whittier College account.
-All loans are funded in two disbursements (Fall and Spring).
+The Federal Direct PLUS Loan funds will be sent via EFT (Electronic Funds Transfer) and will be applied directly to a student's Whittier College account.
+All loans are funded in two disbursements, Fall and Spring (Graduate student's can apply for a Summer disbursement).
 Provided that the Federal Direct PLUS Loan has been approved and the MPN is complete, the funds will be applied to your student's Whittier College account seven days prior to the first day of class.

 What If I am Denied?

-In the event that you are denied the Federal Direct PLUS Loan, your student is eligible to receive an additional Federal Direct Unsubsidized Loan.
+In the event that you are denied the Federal Direct PLUS Loan, Undergraduate students may be eligible to receive an additional Federal Direct Unsubsidized Loan.
 For more information on the Federal Direct Unsubsidized Loan, click here.

 How To Apply for The Federal Direct Plus Loan

 2. Click on "Sign In."
-To sign in, you will need:
+To sign in, you will need Your FSA ID (used to sign the FAFSA).